ittipatken/medical-resources/docs/criteria.md

 > Forrest Ia, Ib, and IIa are high-risk lesions, while Forrest IIb is an intermediate- to high-risk lesion.

 ## [Revised Atlanta classification of acute pancreatitis](https://gut.bmj.com/content/62/1/102)

+Definition of diagnosis of acute pancreatitis requires two of the following three features:
+1. Abdominal pain consistent with acute pancreatitis (acute onset of a persistent, severe, epigastric pain often radiating to the back)
+2. Serum lipase activity (or amylase activity) at least 3 times greater than the upper limit of normal
+3. Characteristic findings of acute pancreatitis on contrast-enhanced computed tomography (CECT) and less commonly magnetic resonance imaging (MRI) or transabdominal ultrasonography

+> * If _abdominal pain suggests strongly_ that acute pancreatitis is present, but the _serum amylase and/or lipase activity is less than 3 times the upper limit of normal_, as may be the case with delayed presentation, _imaging will be required_ to confirm the diagnosis.
+> * If the diagnosis of acute pancreatitis is established by _abdominal pain and by increases in the serum pancreatic enzyme activities_, a _CECT is not usually required_ for diagnosis in the emergency room or on admission to the hospital.